If youโve discovered or suspect that your child is purging, it can be deeply alarming and confusing. You may be wondering: Why would they do this?

 In this article we will review the four major reasons for purge behavior:

-- Socialied purges: socially accepted purge behaviors that are openly discussed in society
+- Socialized purges: these are socially accepted purge behaviors that are openly discussed in society

 - Bonding purges: teens and young adults may engage in bonding with friends by purging together

-- Weight-loss purges: purging can seem like an easy way to lose weight without cutting down on food eaten
+- Weight-loss purges: purging can seem like an easy way to lose weight, especially after eating more than the person perceives is appropriate and/or binge eating

 - Soothing purges: some people experience a positive soothing quality when purging